reubenfirmin/sz/README.md

 ## Status

-It works, and output matches `du`.
-With 50 threads and a sleep time of 100 microseconds, it is within the same order of magnitude as `du` in terms of performance, although consistently slower.
-There are plenty of easy pickings still to be had for optimizations.
+It works, output matches `du`, and it is approximately twice as fast as `du`.
+There is still plenty of room for optimization.

 Known issue: running twice with a high number of threads returns a nonsensical result the second time.